HypothesisWorks/hypothesis/CONTRIBUTING.rst

   check-py35, check-pypy.
 * check-coverage will run a subset of the tests on python 3.5 and then assert that this gave 100% coverage
 * lint will just run some source code checks.
-* check-django will just run tests for the django integration
+* check-django will just run tests for the Django integration
 * check-pytest will just run tests for the pytest plugin

 Note: The build requires a lot of different versions of python, so rather than have you install them yourself,